mammothgeospatial/qgis-in-mineral-exploration/docs/source/how_to/index.rst

 ..
 5. "No gaps" editing
 ..
 6. Exporting drill collar points to your GPS
 ..
 7. Exporting tracks to your GPS
+..
+8. Working with ESRI files and styles

 .. toctree::